Calebe94/usgs_earthquake/README.md

   - **Uvicorn**: ASGI server to serve the Django application.
   - **Node.js**: For building the frontend Vue.js app.

-## Dependencies:
+## Install dependencies:

 Here are the OS level dependencies.
 This project is developed in a debian-based Linux distro.
-And here are the dependencies you should install first:
+But since everything runs in Docker containers, it will run in every OS that has `dockerd` in it.

+### For Debian-based distros

+Follow these steps to set up the project on a Debian-based Linux distribution:

+1. Install dependencies:

+Ensure you have the following installed:
 * Python >= 3.9
 * pip
 * poetry
 * Docker
 * docker-compose

-On a Debian based distro you can run the following command:
+To install Python, pip, and Poetry, run:

 ``` sh
 sudo apt update && sudo apt install -y python3 python3-pip python3-poetry